 - A need to reconsider the jurisdictional highway system plans for each of the seven counties, including refinements of the arterial street and highway improvements recommended in the regional transportation plan, and the jurisdictional responsibility recommendations of each county plan.
 To address concerns about jurisdictional responsibility, there will be a need to review and reestimate the criteria for jurisdictional classification-trip service, land use service, and operational characteristics.
-The update of the county jurisdictional plans will be completed in 2011 for each county. - A need to continue to assist in the guidance of the operation and development of the transit systems of the region through the continuing preparation of three- to five-year short-range plans.
-In 2010, a short-range plan will be completed for the Milwaukee County transit system.
-In 2011 the Commission will complete plans for Racine County, including the City of Racine transit system; Kenosha County, including the City of Kenosha transit system, and the City of Waukesha transit systems.
-Also in 2011, the Commission may be expected to initiate plans for the Washington, Ozaukee, and Waukesha County transit systems.
+The update of the county jurisdictional plans will be completed in 2013 for each county. - A need to continue to assist in the guidance of the operation and development of the transit systems of the region through the continuing preparation of three- to five-year short-range plans.
+In 2011 Commission will complete plans for Milwaukee, Racine, and Kenosha Counties.
+In 2012, the Commission will complete a plan for the City of Waukesha, and initiate plans for Washington and Waukesha Counties.
 Each system faces issues concerning service performance, improvement, and extension.
-The Commission will also continue to assist transit systems in addressing finding issues, including the need for dedicated local transit funding and a regional transit authority.
-Also, the Commission may be expected to assist the Southeastern Regional Transit Authority (RTA) and the Intergovernmental Partnership and RTA as they pursue implementation for the KRM commuter rail. - A need to support preliminary engineering studies of arterial street and highway improvements, including assisting in identifying need, considering alternatives, and providing traffic forecasts and analyses.
+The Commission will also continue to assist transit systems in addressing finding issues, including the need for dedicated local transit funding and a regional transit authority. - A need to support preliminary engineering studies of arterial street and highway improvements, including assisting in identifying need, considering alternatives, and providing traffic forecasts and analyses.
 In particular, staff efforts will be needed to continue to support preliminary engineering for freeway reconstruction. - A need to coordinate regional transportation forecasts and planning with air quality planning conducted by the Wisconsin Department of Natural Resources.
 The Commission has the responsibility to analyze and determine the conformity of regional transportation plans and programs with the State of Wisconsin Air Quality Implementation Plan (SIP).
 The conformity of the regional plan must be assessed at least every four years, and of programs at least every four years, and whenever plans and programs are amended.
 The Commission staff also has been working with WisDOT and WDNR staff to assure that there will be minimal potential for conformity failure.
-The Commission staff is participating with WDNR and WisDOT staffs and other interests in establishing the SIP budget for the transportation sector which will be used to establish regional transportation plan and program conformity.

-- Initiation of work attendant to the major review, reevaluation, and extension of the design year 2035 regional land use and transportation plans, including the conduct of major regional travel surveys. - Refinement of the regional land use plan through preparation of a regional housing plan.
+The Commission staff is participating with WDNR and WisDOT staffs and other interests in establishing the SIP budget for the transportation sector which will be used to establish regional transportation plan and program conformity. - Initiation of work attendant to the major review, reevaluation, and extension of the design year 2035 regional land use and transportation plans, including the conduct of major regional travel surveys. - Refinement of the regional land use plan through the completion of a regional housing plan.

-These transportation issues, and the year 2010 regional land use and transportation planning work program proceed from the findings and recommendations of the year 2035 regional transportation plan, including the public involvement conducted as part of the planning process.
+These transportation issues, and the year 2012 regional land use and transportation planning work program proceed from the findings and recommendations of the year 2035 regional transportation plan, including the public involvement conducted as part of the planning process.
 Appendix B sets forth the public participation plan for the Commission's regional transportation planning program.